LilianDK/llm-playground/README.md

 ```

 ## 🚀 Deployment <a name = "deployment"></a>
 Will be added soon when docker container is done.
+Meanwhile:
+- Have the pre-requisites installed
+- Get the reticulate working
+- Run "app.R"

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [R Shiny](https://www.rstudio.com/products/shiny/) - Web application